 What ReversingLabs' advanced malware analysis enables security teams to do

 Internal malware investigation teams greatly accelerate their analysis processes and have a better starting point.
-The same fast analysis and deep contextual understanding of the malware, means an investigation team gains quick understanding of properties of the malware and can create “custom signatures and rules” to proactively search for that malware internally while upgrading detection capabilities across endpoints and networks.
+Not only do investigation teams get fast analysis, but also a deep contextual understanding of the malware.
+This allows them to create custom signatures and rules to proactively search for that malware and functionally similar malware variants internally, while enabling the quick upgrading of detection capabilities across endpoints and networks.

-Malware intelligence collected by the investigations teams and linked with the latest global threat intelligence provide excellent starting points for threat hunters.
-Locally stored malware context and advanced searching capabilities enable hunters to pivot across large sample sets and push out multiple hunting queries across the network, SIEM or data lakes.
+For threat hunting teams, malware intelligence collected by the investigations teams and linked with the latest global threat intelligence provide excellent starting points for hunters.
+Locally stored malware context and advanced searching capabilities enable threat hunters to pivot across large sample sets and push out multiple hunting queries across the network, SIEM or data lakes.
+The result is faster, more efficient, and more effective threat hunting.

 Learn more about RL Malware Analysis and Threat Hunting.